smurashov/pumphouse/README.md

 ## User Interface

 To perform installation with a third-party user interface the package should be prepared.
-It is a simple action and it require just copy files in the pumphouse/api/static directory.
+It is a simple action and it require just copy files in the `pumphouse/api/static directory`.
 A file with the index.html name must be there.

 You can prepare for running API service with 3rd-party user interface with: